 Every year, Assistance League of Tucson serves more than 13,000 people in need in the Tucson community.
 All funds raised stay in Tucson to help those most in need.

-Through Southern Arizona Center Against Sexual Assault (SACASA), Southern Arizona Children’s Advocacy Center and Emerge Center Against Domestic Abuse, this program provides new clothing and toiletries for assault and rape victims for use at area hospitals and trauma centers.
+Through Southern Arizona Center Against Sexual Assault (SACASA), Children’s Advocacy Center of Southern Arizona and Emerge Center Against Domestic Abuse, this program provides new clothing and toiletries for assault and rape victims for use at area hospitals and trauma centers.

-1,150 children from Southern Arizona Children’s Advocacy center aided
+1,400 children from Children’s Advocacy Center of Southern Arizona aided

 Hooked on Books provides four Tucson Title 1 schools in four districts with new books they need to support their classes.

-Since it was founded in 2020, New Generation has funded and delivered toiletry kits to Tucson Unified School District pantries for distribution by school representatives to in-need TUSD students.
+Since it was founded in 2020, New Generation has funded and delivered toiletry kits to Tucson Unified School District Family Resource Center for distribution by school representatives to in-need TUSD students.

 The program supplies new school clothing, including shoes and a jacket plus a brand-new book to students from Title 1 schools.
 School representatives select children for the program.

 More than 61,000 Children received new clothes since Operation School Bell’s inception in 1994

 Families in need receive new bed and bath linens, cleaning and cooking supplies, dishes and cutlery to help them begin anew.